PPC to partner retail stores, pharmacies on cardiac health

 Studies have estimated that between 6 and 12 million people globally suffer from arrhythmia, a condition in which the heartbeat of affected persons becomes irregular and arrhythmic.
 This condition could lead to a medical emergency, especially when undetected, resulting in heart failure or stroke.

-As part of the collaboration, PPC’s channel partner will deploy a lightweight ambulatory cardiac monitoring device called Bittium Faros, for short-term and long-term cardiac monitoring.
+As the part of the collaboration, PPC’s channel partner will deploy a light-weight ambulatory cardiac monitoring device called Bittium Faros, for short-term and long-term cardiac monitoring.

 Bittium Faros is a high-end medical technology that provides accurate measurement of the electrical activity of the heart from 12 hours up to 30 days, giving comprehensive data that can easily be interpreted by cardiologists.